evandough/sql-lab/README.md

 # SQL Labs

-This repository is a collection of **SQL** projects that reflect my journey in learning, applying, and improving SQL skills — especially in the context of system administration, cloud environments, and real-world scenarios.
+This repository is a collection of **SQL** projects that reflect my journey in learning advanced querying techniques and documenting the journey — one case at a time.

 ## What You'll Find Here

-Each folder represents a focused mini-project or set of scripts tied to a real task, like managing backups, monitoring systems, or analyzing data.
+Each folder represents a focused mini-project or set of queries tied to a task.
+This repo is a collection of:
+- Walkthroughs and solutions to SQL-based games
+- Tips and SQL tricks I learn along the way
+- Notes and breakdowns of how I approach each problem
+- Queries with commentary, not just answers

+It's part blog, part notebook, part playground.

 ### Projects